-Kommander comes with a pre-configured authentication Dex identity broker and provider.
+Kommander is part of a Konvoy cluster installation.
+Konvoy comes with a pre-configured authentication Dex identity broker and provider.

-The DKP UI admin credentials are stored as a secret.
+The operational portal admin credentials are stored as a secret.
 They never leave the boundary of the Kommander cluster and are never shared to any other cluster.

 The Dex service issues an OIDC ID token on successful user authentication.
-Other platform services use the ID token as an authentication proof.
+Other Konvoy components use the ID token as an authentication proof.
 User identity to the Kubernetes API server is provided by the

 kube-oidc-proxy platform service that reads the identity from an ID token.
-Web requests to DKP UI access are authenticated by the traefik forward auth platform service.
+Web requests to operations portal access are authenticated by the traefik-forward-auth platform service.

-A user identity is shared across a Kommander cluster and all other attached clusters.
+A user identity is shared across a Kommander cluster and all other provisioned clusters.

 traefik-forward-auth platform services.
 These platform services are configured to accept Kommander cluster Dex issued ID tokens.

-Never enter your own credentials on any of the attached clusters.
-On the Kommander cluster use the static admin credentials or an external identity provider (IDP).
+Never enter your own credentials on any of the provisioned clusters.
+On the Kommander cluster use the static admin credentials or an external identity provider.

 There is no centralized authorization component in Kommander.
 Each component and service makes its own authorization decisions based on user identity.